DiegoZaff/gobounty/README.md

 flutter pub get
 ```

-- Connect your device to your laptop with usb debugging enabled or run an emulator
+- Connect your device to your laptop with usb/wireless or run an emulator

 - Run the following command to run the app
 ```